FloorLamp/CS5300-Proj1/README.txt

 SimpleDB
 Our SimpleDB hbas domain "CS5300PROJECT1BSDBMbrList" with one item "members" with attribute "ipps".
 The value is a single string of all members separated by an underscore.

+RPCClient and RPCServer

+RPCClient contains the SessionRead, SessionWrite, SessionDelete, and Noop functions.
+The messages, defined by a UUID- generated callID and a corresponding operation code, are marshalled into byte[] and sent as UDP packet.
+RPCClient waits for a response and unmarshals the packet.
+Noop returns successfully, sessionRead returns session data, and sessionWrite/sessionDelete return successfully.

+The RPC Server loops continuously and processes requests based on the operation code.
+It writes a session for sessionWrite (along with the discard time), retreivs a session for sessionWrite, deletes a session for sessionDelete, and simply returns a callID packet for Noop to acknowledge the request.
+RPC messages are a string marshalled into a byte[], with callID, operation code, and other data separated by underscores ("_").